NORTHERN VERMONT

 FLEAMARKET

-The Fleamarket will run from 8:00 until 12:00 in the cafeterias.
-There are several thousand square feet and scores of tables chock filled with goodies.
-The offerings range from almost new to boatanchors and we can never know what jewels will show up.
+The Fleamarket will run from 8:00 until 2:00.
+There are scores of tables chock filled with goodies.
+The offerings range from new to boatanchors and we can never know what jewels will show up.
 The new equipment dealers who plan to be there:

 Quicksilver Radio "(Almost) Everything But The Rig": including Connectors, Antennas, Coax and Power Supplies.

-Webster Associates has a variety of ham radio equipment and supplies, new and used.
+Webster Associates A variety of ham radio equipment and supplies, new and used.

 FORUMS